Usage

 of BioChemicalTreatment

 builds upon ModelingToolkit, which provides several convenient features such as automatic simplification of equations for faster solving.
-Further, this allowed BioChemicalTreatment
+Moreover, this allows BioChemicalTreatment

 to be built compatible with the ModelingToolkitStandardLibrary, from where a series of controllers and other helper systems can be used.